|Nutritional Guidelines (per serving)|

 - 1/4 cup Parmesan cheese (grated)

-- Oil a bowl with olive oil and place the dough in the bowl.
-Cover with plastic wrap and let the dough rise until doubled in size.
+Oil a bowl with olive oil and place the dough in the bowl.
+Cover with plastic wrap and let the dough rise on the counter until doubled in size.